The-MVPs/MobileApp/README.md

 - [Create basic snippets for each Parse network request]
 - [OPTIONAL: List endpoints if using existing API such as Yelp]

-Mobile App Dev - App Brainstorming Example
+App Brainstorming
 ===

 ## Favorite Existing Apps - List
-1. Instagram
-1. Wag
-1. Rover
-1. Coinbase
-1. Waze
-1. Notes
-1. Messages
+1. Food Network Kitchen
-1. Facebook Messenger
-1. Craigslist Client
-1. Yelp
+1. Shef
+3. Tasty
+4. Yummly Recipes
+5. AllRecipes

 ## Favorite Existing Apps - Categorize and Evaluate
-### Instagram
+### Food Network Kitchen
    - **Category:** Photo & Video / Social
    - **Mobile:** Website is view only, uses camera, mobile first experience.
    - **Story:** Allows users to share their lives in pictures and enhance their content with filters